gcallah/BookReviews/pilkington.md

 Liberalism began by attacking the privileges of the aristocracy, and then of the legally established churches.
 But the tearing down of hierarchies could not stop there: as with any ideology that promises to cure us of the world's ills, liberalism has had to keep going, since all was not yet cured.
+Cultures could not be deemed better or worse, with the exception that, as far as they were not liberal, they were worse.
 No "lifestyle" could hold itself superior to any other way of living.
 No sexual activity, so long as it is voluntary, could be regarded as better or worse than any other.
 All sources of "arbitrary" authority also had to be swept away, such as parental control over their children.

 ## Liberalism's Collapse

-PP points out the many societal ills that this destruction of hierarchies entailed.
-On this point, I feel his critique could have benefited from looking to the work of René Girard, who demonstrated that with the breakdown of established authority, what transpires is not everyone playing in the heart of gold band, but fierce mimetic rivalry for prestige.
+PP describes the many societal ills that this destruction of hierarchies entailed: plummetting birth rates, rising mental illness, increased drug addiction, soaring out-of-wedlock births, the de-industrialization of many liberal countries, wars taken on for ideological reasons rather than a prudential analysis, and so forth.

-While PP's identificaiton of the symptoms of liberalism is accurate, his confidence that global liberalism is collapsing rapidly and that the immediate future will be "post-liberal" leaves me uneasy.
-As he argues, liberalism *is* an inherently unstable way of organizing a polity, but I am not so sure about his timeline.
+While PP's diagnosis of liberalism as the source of these diseases seems sound, his confidence that global liberalism is collapsing rapidly and that the immediate future will be "post-liberal" leaves me uneasy.
+Even if we grant that liberalism *is* an inherently unstable way of organizing a polity, does that really allow us to predict just how rapidly that instability will lead to a downfall of that regime?

 After all, let us consider progress of the Roman polity: It was clearly already unstable by the late second-century B.C., with the rise of populism led